andrewtdunn/fortGreeneMap/README.md

 [Deployed Project Here](http://andrewtdunn.com/_fortgreenemap/)

  I made a few enhancements.
 Custom markers are used.
-When a menu item is selected, the map moves center the selected image on the map.
+When a menu location is selected, the map moves to center the selected location on the map.

 I used the panTo function [described here on stack overload](http://stackoverflow.com/questions/9335150/slow-down-google-panto-function/31203045)